By Margaret Magnus

 Avatar Meher Baba arrived in Southern California at 5:50 a.m. on Tuesday, July 31, 1956.
 He and the men mandali (close disciples) traveling with Him were driven to the centrally located Roosevelt Hotel in Hollywood where they stayed during their three-day visit.

-On the morning of His third day, August 2, 1956, preparations were made to drive Meher Baba the 85 miles to Ojai, California, where Agnes Baron had established the lovely hilltop center for Meher Baba called Meher Mount.
+On the morning of His third day, August 2, 1956, preparations were made to drive Meher Baba approximately 85 miles north to Ojai, CA. Here the New Life Foundation, headed by Jean Adriel and Alexander Markey and joined by Agnes Baron, had established the center on Sulphur Mountain for Meher Baba, called Meher Mount.

 Meher Baba Talking As if He Were a Real Estate Agent

 By 1956, only Agnes Baron remained at Meher Mount fulfilling the role of caretaker.
 On that day in August, she drove Meher Baba from the Roosevelt Hotel to Meher Mount in her 1950 Ford "Woody" station wagon.

 Riding with her were Meher Baba and the four men mandali accompanying Him - Eruch Jessawala, Dr. Nilu (Vinayak Nilkanth Godse), Adi K. Irani, and Meherjee Karkaria.

 Along the way, Meher Baba admired the rich agricultural land and asked many questions.
 "What is being grown, how was the land irrigated, are there orchards?"

 Baba was talking as if He were a real estate agent, Agnes cracked.

 For both the Ojai Valley to the north of Sulphur Mountain and the Santa Clara River Valley (also known as the Heritage Valley) below the southern side of Sulphur Mountain, agriculture is a mainstay of the area.